 If you want to try your own wordlist against my hashdump file, you can download it on this page.

 This file wasn't created just to work with my wordlist, I really looked for all the hashes I could find just to try if my list was good.

-You can buy the Md5decrypt's wordlist for only 3,90$.
+You can download the Md5decrypt's wordlist for free.
 This wordlist is unique as I created it nearly from scratch, using only some base wordlist.
 I don't trust

 the best database are the one with every words in it.
 It takes a lot of time, disk space and isn't really efficient.
 The best way for me is to analyze the

 way people choose the passwords, then adapt the database to it.